irasinha04/java-learning/README.md

 # java-learning
-This repository is created to document all java practice examples
+Information: This repository is created to document all java practice examples